 "Emergency fund" is typically taken to mean a bank account holding the funds you'd rely on in the event of a job loss or other unexpected financial hardship.

-But holding 3-6 months of expenses in a bank account is often NOT the best approach.
+A common rule of thumb is to set aside 3-6 months’ of essential household expenses, but holding 3-6 months’ of expenses in a bank account is often NOT the best approach.

-But prioritizing saving 3-6 months of expenses in a bank account (even a high-yield online account) can lead to a lot of missed opportunities:
+But prioritizing saving 3-6 months’ of expenses in a bank account (even a high-yield online account) can lead to a lot of missed opportunities, including:

 Sometimes, when you're thinking about sizing your emergency fund, you can talk yourself into a place where you end up feeling like you're preparing for Armageddon.

-I like to break "emergency fund" into "core emergency fund" and "extended emergency fund".
+Instead, I like to break "emergency fund" down into core emergency fund and extended emergency fund.

-"Core emergency fund" is what you'd need to handle a "not too hard to imagine" downside case.
+The core emergency fund is what you'd need to handle a "not too hard to imagine" downside case.

-"Extended emergency fund" is what you'd need to handle a "wow, when it rains it pours" downside case.
+The extended emergency fund is what you'd need to handle a "wow, when it rains it pours" downside case.
 This is a bigger number and includes your core emergency fund.

 To find the right number for you, consider these factors:

-Consider: unemployment insurance, support from a union, help from family members (if you've not had an explicit conversation they'd be willing and able to help, I'd assume zero)
+This could come from unemployment insurance, support from a union, or help from family members (if you've not had an explicit conversation with family stating they'd be willing and able to help, I'd assume zero).

-Examples: a health condition, something going awry with your home or car, a close relative facing challenges.
+This could include a health condition, something going awry with your home or car, or a close relative facing challenges and needing your support.

 In that "two unemployed working parents" scenario, Vijay could take the next available job, rather than holding out for something he loves.
 And perhaps Ann would decide that she'd "lower the bar" a bit on her ideal next opportunity in that scenario, too.

-Finding the right "downside scenarios" to plan for with your family is really about having an open, honest discussion about what life might look like if things didn't go quite right.
+Finding the right "downside scenarios" to plan for with your family is really about having an open, honest discussion about what life might look like if things don’t go quite as expected.

 To calculate your emergency fund:

-*Consider both your "not hard to imagine" scenario and your "when it rains it pours" scenario.
+*Like with Vijay and Ann, be sure to consider both your "not hard to imagine" scenario and your "when it rains it pours" scenario when determining your time multiplier.
 If you came up with less than 2 months, I'd suggest reconsidering your assumptions.
-Sure, if you're a software developer in NYC you can be unemployed for about as long as you want to be, but it can be helpful to give yourself a little time to be sure the next opportunity is the right one.
+Even if your profession is in extremely high demand it can be helpful to give yourself a little time to be sure the next opportunity is the right one.

-Now that you have your target emergency fund in mind, and an idea of what's "core" vs. "extended", let's talk about whether putting all of it in a bank account makes sense.
+Now that you have your target emergency fund in mind and an idea of what's "core" versus "Extended," we can talk about whether putting all of it in a bank account makes sense.